ramalho/modernoopy/examples/8queens/README.md

 └───┴───┴───┴───┴───┴───┴───┴───┴───┴───┘
 ```

+Because all queens start in row 1, and all move in the same way, the solution presented for each number of queens is always the same.

-Interestingly, 14 Queens raises `RecursionError` (using Python's default recursion limit of 1000), but 15 Queens is OK.
+Interestingly, running `queens.py` with 14 Queens raises `RecursionError` (using Python's default recursion limit of 1000), but with 15 Queens there's no problem.
 This is due to the backtracking behavior of the queens, which is sensitive to the order in which they search for a safe a square in their rows.

 ## `queens_and_guard.py`